bvn-architecture/styleguide/README.md

 ##Editing the CART guide

 The CART guide is overall more difficult when compared against the Styleguide.
-Just like the Styleguide, each pages content is divided into its own content.
-However each section is differently designed to match the identical style in the printed version.
+Just like the Styleguide, each pages content is divided into its own content. **However** each section is differently designed to match the identical style in the printed version.

+Each CART page is different and required their unique format.

 ###CART Philosophies

 ![Layout of CART Philosophies](https://raw.githubusercontent.com/bvn-architecture/styleguide/gh-pages/assets/how-to-images/example_philosophies.jpg)

 The CART Philosophies page is made up of several markdown file, each individually representing a topic.
-CART Philosophies also uses masonry.js to automatically stack all the blocks.
-All the files are hidden within collapsible divs.
+CART Philosophies also uses `masonry.js` to automatically stack all the blocks.
+All the files are hidden within collapsible divs and they expand the content when opened.
+THe JavaScript automatically stacks the box layouts so they are automatically handled, adding more boxes will be sorted automatically!
 The style must be kept to be used, for example:
 ```
   <div data-role="collapsible" data-inset="false">
     <h1 class="cart-collapsible-div">TITLE</h1>